 - And 12% quit their job specifically because of bad leadership

-The good news is emotional intelligence, or EQ, can be learned.
-All the major skills that comprise emotional intelligence, from being aware of and managing your own emotions, to empathy and other interpersonal skills, can be improved with practice.
-Today we look at how you can develop and improve yours.
+Fortunately, all of the major skills that make up emotional intelligence, from being aware of and managing your own emotions, to empathy and other interpersonal skills, can be improved with practice.
+So let's take a look at how you can develop and improve your EQ skills.

 3 Ways to Develop More Emotional Intelligence as a Leader